icatproject-contrib/topcat_ijp_plugin/README.md

 This plugin requires some additional configuration options in **topcat.json** and some additional translation strings in **lang.json**.

+There are 2 provided examples that should be close to expected configuration.
+These can be found in `./config/`.

 ### topcat.json

 The following configuration options are added within the existing 'facilities' attribute in topcat.json